-The Jersey Fresh budget has been increased by \$100,000 state funding for the year 2020.
+The Jersey Fresh line item in the NJDA budget has been increased by \$100,000 in state funding this year.
 Otherwise, the state budget for Jersey Fresh remains low and barely covers the cost of the inspection and grading program.
-The marketing promotion is funded by USDA for specialty crop marketing grants.
+The marketing promotion is funded by USDA for specialty cropmarketing grants.

-New Jersey Farm Bureau urges the governor and state legislature to restore \$500,000 in funding to the Jersey Fresh promotion program so it can maintain and increase the successful promotion of the Garden State's agricultural and horticultural products.
+New Jersey Farm Bureau urges the governor and state legislature to restore funding to the Jersey Fresh promotion program so it can maintain and increase the successful promotion of the Garden State's agricultural, aquaculture, livestock, livestock products, meat products and horticultural products.
 New Jersey Farm Bureau would be supportive of reasonable increased producer fees to support the Jersey Fresh marketing program.
 Farm Bureau will work with the New Jersey Department of Agriculture to actively seek out other funding sources for the Jersey Fresh marketing program.
+All of these products should be eligible for Jersey Fresh promotion regardless of where they are processed.